arvsrao/arvsrao.github.io/_posts/2022-02-26-camera-matrix.md

 </figure>
 Suppse the camera is already located at $C \in \mathbb{R}^3$, and oriented by $\vec{U}$ and  $\vec{O}$.
 Moving the scene is an affine transformation, $Ax +b$ where $A$ is a $3 \times 3$ matrix and $x, \ b \in \mathbb{R}^3$, which moves the camera back to the origin and reorients the camera to the *standard* frame.
 Then $b = -C$ moves the camera center to the origin. $A \in SO(3)$ reorients the camera to the *standard* frame; furthermore $A$ is a rotation matrix, because the scene shouldn't be distorted.

 Rotation and translation can be expressed together in a single a projective linear transformation.
 Rotation is linear but translation is not, however doing the translation in projective space is linear.
 Keenan Crane has a [nice lecture from his computer graphics][2] course where he visualizes translation in the plane as shearing in 3D.
-And anyway this a known starting point in algebraic geometry where affine transformations are expressed as projective linear transformations like so
+Anyway, this a known starting point in algebraic geometry where affine transformations are expressed as projective linear transformations like so

 $$
 \begin{bmatrix}